Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Conclusion

 \section{Conclusion}

-This paper examined the nexus between daily price and volatility in addition to the impact of price fluctuations on volatility in cryptocurrency markets.
-The approach of MF-ADDCA revealed that price-volatility exhibit power-law cross-correlations as well as multifractal properties.
-The asymmetric cross-correlations were studied together with the overall market trend, and we found that the bivariate series have slightly different properties between positive and negative market trends.
-The multifractal features of those were investigated in detail by using the generalized Hurst exponents and the singular spectrum.
-We pointed out that when prices goes up, directions of price-volatility series are more likely to be followed by the current direction of either series, because uptrend markets are always more persistent compared to downtrend markets.
-Distinctive features of how small and large fluctuations operate on multifractality were also discovered and reported by investigating the spectrum distortion among the cryptocurrencies and market trends.
+This paper examined the nexus between daily price and realized volatility in cryptocurrency markets.
+The MF-ADCCA approach revealed that the price-volatility relationship exhibits power-law cross-correlations as well as multifractal properties.
+We discussed the multifractal characteristics of the asymmetric cross-correlations when the market is rising and falling, together with the overall market trend, and found that the bivariate series have different properties between positive and negative market trends.
+We investigated the multifractal features in detail by using the generalized Hurst exponents and the singular spectrum.
+The results pointed out that generally for the investigated cryptocurrencies, cross-correlations of price and volatility in the uptrend markets have slightly higher persistency compared to those in the downtrend markets, irrespective of small and large fluctuations.
+Distinctive features of how small and large fluctuations operate on multifractality were also discovered and reported by investigating the spectrum distortion for each cryptocurrency and its market trends.